katrinleinweber/v0dro.github.io/source/_posts/2018-03-23-implementing-block-lu-decomposition-using-mpi-and-blacs.markdown

 For synchronous LU decomposition, we take blocks which are spread out over multiple processors.
 To illustrate, see the below figure:

 Four of the above colors represent a single block and each color represents a process.
 This means that each block is spread out over 4 processes.
 This ensures that the processes are always kept busy no matter the operation.

+It should be remembered that scalapack expects the data to be in column-major format.
+Therefore, it must be stored that way.